 Please note that certain positions in the intelligence community, Department of Defense, and some offices within the Department of State and Department of Homeland Security can require security clearances.
 Students interested in those opportunities should apply as much as a year in advance of when you are hoping to start to give enough time to complete the security clearance process.

 Internships enable you to gain valuable professional experience prior to graduation.
 Within the federal government, there are also unique internships which can offer a direct path into full time job opportunities.
-Typically referred to as Pathways Internships, you may apply either as a current student or as a (new window)recent graduate (new window) (up to two years from your date of graduation).
+Typically referred to as Pathways Internships, you may apply either as a current student or as a recent graduate (up to two years from your date of graduation).
 There are also many other internship programs available within each department, so be sure to check their career sites for more information.

 Select Employers and Internships